• Instagram Icon

 Preschool Storytimes at Lakeland Libraries

 All three Lakeland Library locations have preschool storytimes for children ages 2-5 and their grownups!
-With stories, songs, rhymes and activities, storytimes promote the development of preliteracy, verbal and listening skills, and socio-emotional skills.
+With stories, songs, rhymes, and activities, storytimes promote the development of preliteracy, verbal and listening skills, and socio-emotional skills.

 Kelly Branch Library Storytimes (10:15 AM select Tuesdays)